sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

 1. Next you will add code to the Functions App.
 While there are many ways you could do it, you will use Visual Studio in this lab.
 You will write code to redirect to the right APIs based on the user login, to return different (discount) information.

-1. Return to Visual Studio. double click on the **PartsUnlimited.sln** solution to open it.
+1. Return to Visual Studio, double click on the **PartsUnlimited.sln** solution to open it.

 1. Right click on the solution and select **Add** and select **New Project**.